I Want To...

 What is angiosarcoma of the breast?

-Angiosarcoma is a rare form of cancer that occurs in the breast and in the tissue of the upper arms.
+Angiosarcoma is a rare form of cancer that occurs in the breast and in the skin of the arms.
 It can grow and spread quickly.

-Angiosarcoma is rare enough that if a woman is suspected of having this form of cancer, confirmation is necessary from another healthcare institution with pathologists experienced at accurate identification.
+Angiosarcoma can be difficult to diagnose, so requires assessment by an experienced pathologist.
 Slides are sent from all over the United States to the Johns Hopkins Breast Center where our expert pathologists can accurately confirm a diagnosis of angiosarcoma.

 There are two types of angiosarcomas:

 - Primary angiosarcoma.
-Women who have never been diagnosed with breast cancer before will receive this diagnosis.
+Women who have never been treated for breast cancer before will usually receive this diagnosis.

 - Secondary angiosarcoma.
-This cancer may occur in women who have been diagnosed with breast cancer previously.
-It can occasionally be caused by radiation treatments focused on the underarm and breast areas.
+This cancer may occur in women who have been previously treated for breast cancer.
+It can occasionally be caused by radiation treatments but is more strongly related to lymphedema of the breast and arm.

 What are the symptoms of breast angiosarcoma?